RobertTalbert/discretecs/MTH325-Fall2022/design-notes/Lesson level objectives for MTH 325.md

 ## Review

+- Given a set, or two sets:
+  - Determine if an object is an element
+  - Determine if one is a subset of the other
+  - Find the intersection, union, difference, and cartesian product
+- Determine if two integers are congruent mod $m$
 - Given a conditional statement:
   - State the hypothesis and conclusion
   - State the converse, contrapositive, and negation